STI Testing STI Treatment PrEP & PEP Cervical Screening Contact Book Now →

 Crusted-over sores release much less viral material than fresh blisters or ulcers, so the swab is significantly less likely to pick up a result.
 If your sore has fully crusted and started healing, the kit may not give a useful answer.
 A negative result on a crusted sore does not rule out herpes.
 The kit is suited to use within the first few days of a sore appearing, while it is still moist or has fluid in it.

 An in-person consult is usually the better choice for a first-ever genital sore.
-A first outbreak benefits from clinical examination to confirm the diagnosis, type-specific blood testing alongside the swab, and discussion of treatment options including antiviral medication that ideally starts within the first few days of symptoms.
+A first outbreak benefits from clinical examination to confirm the diagnosis, type-specific blood testing alongside the swab, and discussion of treatment options that ideally start within the first few days of symptoms.
 The at-home kit is suited to recurring outbreaks where the diagnosis is already familiar, or to confirming a suspected herpes lesion in someone who knows the territory.

 Yes.
 The swab works on cold sores or any other suspected herpes lesion regardless of location.
 The technique is the same: press the swab firmly against the base of the sore for 5 to 10 seconds, rolling it back and forth to pick up cells.
 The lab test will identify whether HSV-1 or HSV-2 is present, which can be useful information even for a cold sore that you assume is HSV-1.